wzrdtales/nodebb-plugin-ldap-override/README.md

-# NodeBB Google SSO
+# NodeBB LDAP Overrider

-NodeBB Plugin that allows users to login/register via their LDAP account.
+NodeBB Plugin that allows users to login/register via their LDAP account and replaces the default login.

 ## Installation

-  Only for privite use now, copy to the nodebb node__modules directory
+    incoming

 ## Configuration